Simple and Optimal Sublinear Algorithms for Mean Estimation: Introduction

-\paragraph{Geometric-Median-of-Means.} Our first algorithm is based on a generalization of the median-of-means estimator for the $1$-dimensional case.
-It turns out that in high dimensions, the corresponding analogue is to use the geometric median of $O(\log \delta^{-1})$ empirical means each of a sample of size $O(\varepsilon^{-1})$ yields a $(1+\varepsilon)$ approximate estimate for the mean, which is, in our view, a nice structural result (see Corollary~\ref{cor:alg2} for a precise statement).
-Black box applications of gradient descent methods do not offer fast running times to compute suitable medians in our setting, but we show that a relatively simple gradient descent (see Algorithm \ref{alg:median}) with a proper initialization finds a suitable solution in time $O((\varepsilon^{-1}+\log\log \delta^{-1})\cdot \log \delta^{-1} \cdot d)$.
+\paragraph{Coordinate-Wise-Median-of-Means and Geometric-Median-of-Means.} Both the coordinate-wise-median-of-means and the geometric median-of-means are natural generalizations of the median-of-means estimator in a single dimension.
+It turns out both have optimal sample complexity, up to constant factors.
+The former can be straightforwardly computed in linear time.
+Achieving a good running time for the latter is more challenging.
+Black box applications of gradient descent methods do not offer fast running times to compute suitable medians in our setting, but we show that a relatively simple gradient descent (see Algorithm \ref{alg:median}) finds a suitable solution in linear time.

+Using theoretical benchmarks, it is not possible to determine the more favorable estimator and it is not too difficult to construct instances where one outperforms the other.
+We therefore conduct an extensive experimental evaluation on real world data sets to measure the performance of these two estimators, along with previously proposed algorithms and our third contribution, the MinSumSelect algorithm.

-\paragraph{MinSumSelect.} Our other algorithm, given in Algorithm \ref{alg:minsum}, uses a carefully chosen order statistic combined with clustering ideas.
+\paragraph{MinSumSelect.} Our other algorithm, given in Algorithm \ref{alg:minsum} (in Appendix~\ref{app:minsumselect}), uses a carefully chosen order statistic combined with clustering ideas.
 Specifically, the observation is that the sum of distances of the $t$ closest points allows us to distinguish between a successful estimate and an unsuccessful estimate, for an appropriate choice of $t$.
-Here, the running time improves to $O((\varepsilon^{-1}+\log^{\gamma} \delta^{-1})\cdot \log \delta^{-1} \cdot d)$, for any constant $\gamma>0$.
+Here, the running time improves to $O((\varepsilon^{-1}+\log^{\gamma} \delta^{-1})\cdot d\log \delta^{-1})$, for any constant $\gamma>0$.
 The algorithm can also be parameterized to achieve a similar running time to the gradient descent algorithm, at the cost of increasing the sample size by $\poly\left(\log\log\delta^{-1}\right)$ factors.